 Should I refinance my home loan now?

-With interest rates this low, you could refinance your home loan to save interest and pay less each month on your mortgage.
+Did you know you can refinance your home loan to save money on interest and pay less each month?
 Some fees may apply, so let’s see if you stand to make big savings.

 Why refinance now?

-• Interest rates have never been lower, meaning your current loan could be more expensive than other options.
+• Your current loan could be more expensive than other options.

 • There's even a chance to score some cashback when you refinance.

-5. To access equity to buy another property, such as an investment property
+5. To access equity to buy another asset, such as an investment property.

 With a clear goal in mind, you can get started on the process of getting a better deal and saving money on your mortgage.

-Step 1: Start with your home loan interest rate
+Step 1: Find out your current home loan interest rate

 How much are you currently paying for your home loan?
-If your interest rate is above 3%, you're probably paying too much – and switching to a cheaper home loan has the potential to save you a lot of money.
+If your interest rate is above 6%, you're may be paying too much – and switching to a cheaper home loan has the potential to save you a lot of money.

 Here's a quick example: